impostorsguides/impostorsguides.github.io/rbenv/part-2/2-t-content.md

 }
 ```

-This test asserts that, when there are in fact no shims installed, running `rbenv shims` completes successfully but prints nothing to the screen.
+This test does no setup, such as installing any shims.
+It immediately runs the command, and asserts that there is no output (`[ -z "$output" ]`) when no shims are installed.

+### When shims are installed

 Next spec: